gabriellegall/dbt_netsuite/README.md

 ### Row-level-security (RLS)
 Datasets are expected to be restricted to the scope of each authorized user - at a row level.
-RLS is provided in the form of an Excel file containing several dimensions to be used for each user email : bu_code, customer_name and item_type.
+RLS is provided in the form of an Excel file containing several dimensions to be used for each user email: bu_code, customer_name and item_type.

 The security that should be enforced is the intersection of all conditions/dimensions.
 However, if another record is provided for the same user email, the two sets of conditions to be additive.
 This is a rare exception for some users who need to see the data of all their business unit + the data of some of their clients across all business units.

 For instance,
 - User1 shoud have access to 2 business units, and all customers and item types inside those two business units.
-- User2 shoud have access to :
+- User2 shoud have access to:
     - all business units and all item types for the customer 'Nu Smart Global' only, but also
     - 2 business units, and all customers and item types inside those two business units.